John Keedwell

 Advantages: Interchangeable lenses for different types of photography.
 Small cameras, and they are designed to be as automatic as possible.
 They also allow a greater level of flexibility and control.

-Slightly larger and more expensive, so less likely to be carried all the time.
+Disadvantages: Slightly larger and more expensive, so less likely to be carried all the time.

 Prices: Start from £250 to approx £1500